-In areas where infrastructure and fixed telecom lines are patchy, and many people would have to walk miles to access the internet, it makes sense that internet use will be driven by the availability of affordable mobile phones and tablets (the Akaash II tablet, which will retail for 2263 Indian Rupees – about £26 – was announced in June).
-As a result, brands targeting Indian consumers need to think mobile for their campaigns, websites and social network pages to be effective.
+In areas where infrastructure and fixed telecom lines are patchy, and many people would have to walk miles to access the internet, it makes sense that internet use will be driven by the availability of affordable mobile phones and tablets.
+As a result, brands targeting Indian consumers need to adopt a mobile-first approach in their campaigns, websites, and social network pages to be effective.

-- Facebook is the biggest social network in India, with around 38 million users
+- Facebook is the biggest social network in India, with around 241 million users in 2017

 - People use social media primarily to get details on sales and discounts

-- International brand Dove is the most popular on Facebook, followed by domestic telecoms company Tata Dacomo
+- State Bank of India is the most popular brand on Facebook, followed by South Korean company Samsung

 What do Indian consumers want from brands on social media?
-Neilson’s research indicates that is isn’t terribly different from the rest of the world, with 53 per cent wanting to hear about sales and discounts, 50 per cent looking for information on industry trends, and 48 per cent needing advice on using and maintaining products and services.
+Neilson’s research indicates that is isn’t terribly different from the rest of the world, with 53 % wanting to hear about sales and discounts, 50 % looking for information on industry trends, and 48 % needing advice on using and maintaining products and services.

-The biggest brands on Facebook in India (and bearing in mind Facebook is the biggest network in India, it would be fair to say these are the biggest brands online in the country) are, according to Socialbakers: Indian telecommunications company Tata Docomo (over 8.3 million fans); Indian sunglasses brand Fastrack (over 4.1 million fans) and food/beverage brand Kingfisher (just over 4 million fans).
+The biggest brands on Facebook in India (and bearing in mind Facebook is the biggest network by a large margin in India, it would be fair to say these are the biggest brands online in the country) are, according to Socialbakers: State Bank of India (13,675,265 fans); the local page of the South Korean multinational conglomerate, Samsung Mobile India (13,108,316 fans); and Indian mobile network operator Tata DoCoMO (12,917,456 fans).

 - Some are concerned that traditional values are being eroded by exposure to western cultures

-- The Indian government is starting to censor various aspects of the internet in accordance with cultural norms, such as the demand that people do not blaspheme.
+- The Indian government is starting to censor various aspects of the internet and press

-The Economist estimates that 438 official ‘mother tongue’ languages are spoken in India (the unofficial number varies hugely).
-The most widely spoken is Hindi; Google launched its Translator in Hindi in 2007, and its Hindi portal in 2009.
+The most widely spoken language in India is Hindi; Google launched its Translator in Hindi in 2007, and its Hindi portal in 2009.
 In September 2011, Twitter launched its Twitter portal in Hindi.
 Hindi blogging is also on the up, with IndiBlogger hosting 1500 blogs in Hindi.

 The big social networks are starting to roll out their offerings in other Indian languages: Google now offers search in eight other Indian languages including Punjabi and Bengali; and Facebook is also available in eight languages on mobile.

 Traditional Indian cultural values, such as gender specific roles, the caste system and strong family ties, still exist, but are coming under pressure.
 Some say that this is the result of a globalised economy and the exposure to the west which the youth have gained while working in call centre environments.
-It’s easy to see how increasing use of global social media sites would increase this western influence and therefore weaken these traditional influences further.
-But, analysts at Gartner are not sure that social media growth in India will be as strong as other nations anyway, primarily due to the desire for privacy.
+Most likely, an increase in the use of global social media sites would increase this western influence and therefore weaken these traditional influences further.

 TranslateMedia provide professional Hindi to English translation services for some of the world’s multinational corporations.